MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 1. On the panel on the right side of the screen, set the *Size* drop down to *Custom*, then set the *Width* to 183 mm and the *Height* to 240 mm for now - we'll shrink this later as needed.
 Note: there is a units drop down to the right of the *Width* and *Height* options.
 1. Click the save button.
 This saves the whole project, not just the layout.

-Now that this is set up, we can close this window and come back to it after we've styled the data.
+Now that this is set up, we can **close the Map Composer window** and come back to it after we've styled the data.